-Meals and Snacks:

-We provide breakfast, lunch, and an afternoon snack, which is all at no cost to our clients regardless of income.
-All meals provided are nutritious, and meet all of the guidelines set by the Child and Adult Care Food Program.
-If you would like to bring in a special snack for your child to share, please let a staff member know what you would like to bring and when.
-Monthly menus for snacks and meals are posted for parents to see.
+Meals and Snacks: We provide breakfast, lunch, and afternoon snack, which is at no cost to our clients regardless of income.
+All meals provided are nutritious and meet the guidelines set by the Child and Adult Care Food Program.
+If you like to bring in a special snack your child to share, please let a staff member know what you would like to bring and when.
+Monthly menus for meals and snacks are posted for parents to see.
+At times, we may need to make changes.
+Staff will post in HiMama what was for each meal.

-Food Restrictions and Allergies:

-If your child has food allergies, or special food requirements, please let us know.
+Food Restrictions and Allergies: If your child has food allergies, or special food requirements, please let us know.
 Please include specific information from the child's physician, detailing what foods are to be restricted or provided, how to respond to exposure, and any other pertinent information.
-We will do our best to accommodate the individual needs of children.
+We will do our best to accommodate the individual needs of the children.

-Breast Milk/Infant Formula

-You are welcome to provide expressed breast milk for use while your child is attending our program.
+Breast Milk/Infant Formula/Milk: You are welcome to provide expressed breast milk for use while your child is attending our program.
 Bottles or bags of expressed milk must be clearly labeled with your child's name and date and time of expression.
+We also have a space in the center where you can nurse your child while they are in our care if you choose to do so.

-The decision regarding if and which infant formula to feed your baby is one for you and your doctor to make together.
-You are welcome to provide a formula of your choice, in pre-mixed bottles (labeled with your child's name and the date) or unopened containers of formula (child's name and date on it).
-If providing bottles, cleaning and sterilization of the bottles is your responsibility.
+The decision regarding if and which infant formula to feed your baby is one for you and your child's doctor to make together.
+You are welcome to provide a formula of your choice in premixed bottles (labeled with your child's name and the date) or unopened containers of formula with child's name and date on it.
+We do supply iron fortified formula and if not, iron fortified for us to supply you must have a doctor's note.
+We also supply bottles you may need to bring them in for the first week until we can pick some up.
+If you notify us before your start date, we can purchase them in advance.

-At approximately one year of age, we will transition your child from formula to whole milk.
-Please let us know if you choose to provide expressed breast milk instead of us offering your child cow's milk after one year of age.
-We will also begin transitioning from a bottle to an open cup as soon as developmentally appropriate.
+At approximately 1 year of age, we will transition your child from formula to whole milk.
+The staff will communicate with you about this as their first birthday get close.
+Please let us know if you choose to provide expressed breast milk instead of us offering you child cow's milk after one year of age.
+At this time, we will start to transition from bottle to a cup as soon as it is developmentally appropriate.